 and occasionally where the horse is present without the red background

-The rearing horse is further, commonly found, as a decorative feature on its typical Oast Houses, although, seemingly for ease of visibility, these are black in colour!
+and is commonly found, as a decorative feature on its typical Oast Houses, although, seemingly for ease of visibility, these are black in colour!

 The continuing recognition and popularity of the white horse as the symbol of Kent is demonstrated by the presence of a large white horse design cut into the hillside overlooking the town of Folkestone and the English terminal of the Channel Tunnel